ephe-meral/ephe-meral.github.io/content/post/2016-01-22-the-rusty-nuts-and-bolts.md

 <!--more-->

 **Some context first though:** I recently decided to refresh and build up my math skills, since the education at my former uni was rather practically oriented and also some time ago already.
-Additionally, I felt like I'm lacking some of the challenges of discovering and understanding new concepts, particularily the more abstract ones.<br/>
+Additionally, I felt like I'm lacking some of the challenges of discovering and understanding new concepts, particularly the more abstract ones.<br/>
 It's true that as a Scala developer I usually face new language or framework related hurdles on a daily basis, but thats a totally different level.
 It's not as exciting to fix a bug compared to finally getting the hang of some category theory topic.

 However, just reading and understanding maths books is actually a rather dull activity.
 The real magic happens when you're able to apply this new knowledge onto some kind of example.
 Thats why I came up with the idea of simply trying to implement the concepts of my books as a small library - which is also a rather great opportunity to try out a new programming language!